Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Discussion

-Although situated in an academic advising context, the interactional structure examined here is representative of a broader class of expert-guided decision-making settings in which users lack sufficient domain knowledge to independently verify correctness.
-Similar dynamics arise in domains such as financial advising, legal consultation, medical triage, and technical support, where trust judgments depend on both outcomes and observable cues about epistemic responsibility.
+Although situated in academic advising, our study reflects a broader class of expert-guided decision settings in which users lack the domain knowledge needed to independently verify correctness.
+Similar dynamics arise in financial advising, legal consultation, medical triage, and technical support~\cite{agrawal2023crosscultural, HanKo2025TrustDynamicsFA, mayer1995integrative, kaye2004roles}, where users evaluate experts based on observed performance.

-At the same time, the relative weighting of outcomes and procedural cues is likely domain-dependent.
-Higher-stakes or time-critical settings may amplify the impact of errors, potentially overwhelming more subtle effects of AI integration.
-Longer-term relationships and formal accountability structures may further shape how users interpret AI involvement and expert responsibility over time.